-However, considering them proactively in the review and design of new systems and working practices can help to create a safer, more resilient workplace.
+However, considering them proactively in the review and design of new systems and working practices can help to create a safer, more resilient dental practice.

 “Human factors” is an umbrella term often used to encompass the ways individuals work within systems.
-This can include how they interact with each other (colleagues, patients, carers) but also how the environment, the task, and the equipment used, affect how people work.
+This can include how they interact with each other (colleagues, patients, carers) but also how the environment, the task and the equipment used can affect how people work.

-In many organisations, and at a department level, a significant portion of time is given to creating safe systems of working, processes, and protocols.
-Often these have evolved over time because of adverse incidents and a wish to make systems failsafe.
+In many dental practices, a significant portion of time is given to creating safe systems of working, processes and protocols.
+Often these have evolved over time because of incidents and a wish to make them failsafe.

 Whilst this is to be commended, and is an essential component of building safer practice, it’s also important to recognise that humans make mistakes.
 Sometimes processes and protocols need to be set aside – and so attempting to eliminate all risk is a futile endeavour.

 Understanding the human aspects that contribute to error is key.

 In our experience, when a patient safety incident review blames ‘human error’, it is common for practices to try to modify that individual’s behaviour through retraining or “telling them not to do that again”.
 This approach is sometimes referred to as the ‘bad apple’ fallacy.